Our Story

 My name is Maan.

-I was born and raised in small village called Kfarhim in Lebanon and in Beirut, where hospitality, generosity, and connection are woven into everyday life.
-Left the homeland at 21 and after more than a decade working in corporate environments in Dubai and the United States, I felt called to simplify, return to what mattered, and share culture through food.
+My name is Maan and I was born and raised in small village called Kfarhim in Lebanon and also Beirut, the capital.
+After leaving at 21 years of age, I realized key values of our culture are hospitality, generosity, family.
+After more than a decade working in big corporate and startups in Dubai and the United States, I felt called to simplify, return to what mattered, and share culture through food.

 Through Saj bread, we bring the values of family, friendship, and nourishment from Lebanon to Appalachia bridging lands, stories, and people.